-- 1- 90 days after the design/build contract is awarded a report will be issued to discuss the procedure used to select the successful bidder and to reveal the reactions of contractors and consultants on the Design-Build concept. - 2- Interim reports will be prepared on an annual basis or as needed to discuss progress to date, significant events and encountered problems. - A final report will be issued 90 days after the completion of the entire project.
-This report will identify the merits and limitations of the design build concept using the criteria established in the work plan (see appendix A).
+1- 90 days after the design/build contract is awarded, a report should be issued to discuss the procedure used to select the successful bidder and to reveal the reactions of contractors and consultants on the Design-Build concept.

+- 2- Interim reports should be prepared on an annual basis or as needed to discuss progress to date, significant events and encountered problems. - 3- A final report should be issued 90 days after the completion of the entire project.
+This report will identify the merits and limitations of the design build concept using the criteria established in the work plan (see appendix A) and recommendations for future design-build projects.